enspiral/handbook/guides/blogging.md

 # Blogging

 - [ ] record conversation with Rich
+- [ ] check if editors are still accurate
-- [ ] update stats
+- [ ] replace stats (which will keep getting outdated) with articles list?
-- [ ] fall22 cobudget bucket for Enspiral Podcasts
+- [x] fall22 cobudget bucket for Enspiral Podcasts

 ![](https://i.imgur.com/ZZO5vsM.png)

+## Context

 During the original Catalyst experiment, Gina started [Enspiral Tales](https://medium.com/enspiral-tales) - a Medium collection for blog stories written by Enspiral people.

 Rich followed up with the “[Fairy Blog Mother](https://www.loomio.org/d/HMEnwIYz/greetings-from-the-fairy-blog-mother)”.
-This is a bucket of money that anyone in the network can contribute to.
-Rich arbitrarily hands out money to people for writing, editing and illustrating blog posts.
+This was a bucket of money that anyone in the network can contribute to.
+Rich arbitrarily handed out money to people for writing, editing and illustrating blog posts.

-_At 01/08/17, there is $2,000 in_ [_the bucket_](http://cobudget.co/#/buckets/1483) _- so get writing, get paid :\)_
+{% hint style="info" %}

+Creating Enspiral Blog and Podcast has been funded in [Fall'22 Cobudget Round](https://cobudget.com/enspiral/funding-round-2022/cl8rkemw8006509laj7vuh3sh).
+This is an active project with money available for content creators.

+{% endhint %}

 ## Content